-The goal of replacement therapy is to achieve and maintain a clinical and biochemical euthyroid state.
-The goal of suppressive therapy is to inhibit growth and/or function of abnormal thyroid tissue.
-The dose of SYNTHROID that is adequate to achieve these goals depends on a variety of factors including the patient's age, body weight, cardiovascular status, concomitant medical conditions, including pregnancy, concomitant medications, and the specific nature of the condition being treated (see WARNINGS and PRECAUTIONS).
-Hence, the following recommendations serve only as dosing guidelines.
-Dosing must be individualized and adjustments made based on periodic assessment of the patient's clinical response and laboratory parameters (see PRECAUTIONS - Laboratory Tests).
+The dose of SYNTHROID for hypothyroidism or pituitary TSH suppression depends on a variety of factors including: the patient's age, body weight, cardiovascular status, concomitant medical conditions (including pregnancy), concomitant medications, co-administered food and the specific nature of the condition being treated [see Dosing in Specific Patient Populations, WARNINGS AND PRECAUTIONS, and DRUG INTERACTIONS].
+Dosing must be individualized to account for these factors and dose adjustments made based on periodic assessment of the patient's clinical response and laboratory parameters [see Monitoring TSH and/or Thyroxine (T4) Levels].

-Due to the long half-life of levothyroxine, the peak therapeutic effect at a given dose of levothyroxine sodium may not be attained for 4-6 weeks.
+The peak therapeutic effect of a given dose of SYNTHROID may not be attained for 4 to 6 weeks.

-Table 3.
-Levothyroxine Sodium Dosing Guidelines for Pediatric Hypothyroidism
+Table 1: SYNTHROID Dosing Guidelines for Pediatric Hypothyroidism

 |AGE||Daily Dose Per Kg Body Weighta|